acend/website-hugo/site/content/en/about/_index.md

       image: "images/team/AC_Thoemu@2x.jpg"
       designation: "Trainer"
       abstract: "He’s been in the IT world for years – and he discovers everything else on his bicycle."
       experience: "Thomas has played a formative role at Puzzle since 2011: After his bachelor's degree in Computer Science, first as a Software Engineer and PL, later as Head of Middleware he was able to establish the topic of Kubernetes at Puzzle, among other things.
-Since 2015, he has been part of the management team in the role of CTO."
+He was the CTO for several years and then founded his own company ROKT in 2022.
+In his new role, as a cloud consultant, he helps customers on their way into the cloud."
       linkedin: "https://www.linkedin.com/in/thomas-philipona-thun/"
       twitter: "https://twitter.com/tphilipona"